Dragon Age: The Veilguard: Marketing

 Dragon Age 4 was announced at The Game Awards in December 2018.
 Promotional material showed red lyrium (a corrupted power source of magic in the game's universe) and the character Solas – the Dread Wolf – as significant elements of the game's plot.
 Marketing on social media was focused on the tagline "The Dread Wolf Rises".

 In August 2020, a concept art video was released at Gamescom.
 In December 2020, a teaser trailer featured the dwarven character Varric Tethras as narrator, as well as Solas.
-No details on the game were released at the July 2021 EA Play event.
+No details of the game were released at the July 2021 EA Play event.
 Jeffrey Grubb, for VentureBeat, commented that "holding back during this EA Play is just about enabling the publisher to get the game into position to begin marketing it in earnest.
 That will likely start in 2022".
 Ash Parrish, for Kotaku, highlighted that given all the changes in development "Dragon Age 4 is probably not yet ready to be shown to the world" and that "BioWare has been drip-feeding fans information for years now".
 Grubb, in a follow-up article for VentureBeat in January 2022, stated that "EA hasn't decided on when to begin marketing the project".

 In June 2022, the game's title was announced as Dragon Age: Dreadwolf.
 Parrish, now for The Verge, highlighted that the title reveal for the game was "exciting for a lot of fans" because it not only makes Solas the antagonist of the upcoming game but also makes Dreadwolf a direct sequel unlike previous installments in the franchise.
 A teaser trailer released in December 2023 featured new locations: Antiva, Rivain, and the Anderfels.

 In June 2024, the game was retitled Dragon Age: The Veilguard.
-BioWare explained that the titular Dreadwolf remains part of the game, however, the updated title is a stronger reflection of the game's focus.
+BioWare explained that the previously titular Dreadwolf remains part of the game; however, the updated title is a stronger reflection of the game's focus.
 BioWare general manager Gary McKay stated that the retitling was not due to focus testing:

 We actually think sticking with Dreadwolf would have been the safer choice – 'Dread Wolf' is a cool name after all!
 In the end, it was most important for us to have a title that was authentic to the companions that are the heart of this adventure we've created.
 We've worked throughout development to create really incredible backstories for each companion that intersect with the main narrative in meaningful ways.